jonathan-sitterley/mean-hello-world/README.md

         - Update mongodb connection host and port with environment variables
         - Set environment variables in env.bat
         - Set environment variables in docker-compose file (host name must equal mongo service name and db port must match mongo service port)
+        - Add restart policy to docker-compose to use docker as a process manager

 ## Usage

 1. Complete all of the installation and setup steps
 2. Set environment variables
-    - From command prompt, navigate to mean directory, then execute "env.bat"
+    - From command prompt, navigate to mean directory, then execute "env.bat" (this must be run after every windows reboot and before the server is started)
 3. Optional: Connect to MongoDB on developer system to review data and troubleshoot
     - From command prompt, run "mongosh"
 4. Choose an option below to run the application:
-    - (A)Run application locally in development mode
+    - (A)Run application locally in development mode.
+Using this will restart both Express and Angular after every code change.
         - Express: From command prompt, navigate to mean directory, then execute "node index.js"
             - To include debug logging execute "set DEBUG=express:* & node index.js"
         - Angular: From command prompt, navigate to angular directory, then execute "ng serve --proxy-config proxy.conf.json"
     - (B)Run Express server and Angular in production mode locally
-        - Once it has been configured, only the server will need to be started by running "node index.js" from the server directory
+        - Once it has been configured (see cloning and setup section), only the server will need to be started by running "node index.js" from the server directory
     - (C)Run the full application in a container with Docker Compose
         - From command prompt, navigate to project directory and run "docker compose up -d"